bentomas/node-async-testing/README.md

 **node-async-testing**...

 + fully embraces Node's async environoment
-+ supports parallel test execution
++ supports parallel test and suite execution
 + has true test _and_ suite setup and teardown functions
 + helps your organize your suites by allowing you to group different tests together in sub-suites